homerchen19/vue-vuex-2048/README.md

 # vue-vuex-2048

-> 2048 game using Vue and Vuex
+> 2048 with Vue and Vuex

 ## Build Setup